KSVSrikar/ExploratoryProject2017/README.md

 4. Tab for toggling the menu at anytime.

 Simply set the required values to the available parameters and click simulate.
-The program gives 3 second window to close the menu and to observe the blasting simulation.
+The program gives 3 second window to close the menu and to observe the Bench-Blasting simulation.

+---

+# Built with
+1. UnityEngine.
+2. Monodevelop.

 ---

 # Screenshots